Top 8 Best Illustrator Alternatives (Free & Premium)

 Figma is a vector graphics editing tool and much more.
 Figma enables users to create designs, prototype them, and collaborate all in one program.

-Figma was launched in 2016 and has grown quickly in the past five years to become a popular choice of design software.
+Figma was launched in 2016 and has proliferated in the past five years to become a popular choice of design software.

 Which Platforms is Figma available on?